kubemq-io/docs/docs/tutorials/pubsub.md

 ## Core Features
 KubeMQ supports Publish-Subscribe messages patterns with the following core features:

-- **Event** -  An asynchronous real-time Pub/Sub pattern.
+- **Events** - An asynchronous real-time Pub/Sub pattern.
-- **Event Store** -An asynchronous Pub/Sub pattern with persistence.
+- **Events Store** - An asynchronous Pub/Sub pattern with persistence.
 - **Grouping** - Load balancing of events between subscribers
+- **Partitioning** - Channels/Topics based wildcards

 ## Events
-Events is an asynchronous real-time Pub/Sub pattern.
+Events are an asynchronous real-time Pub/Sub pattern.
 In Events, multiple senders can send real-time messages to various receivers, however, only if they are currently connected to KubeMQ; there is no message persistence available in this pattern.

 ![image info](./images/event.png)